 - # Sales touches and responses

-The Engage Stage is where you have identified the lead or contact and are actively engaging with the prospect over a mix of marketing and sales channels.
+The Educate Stage (buyer is in the Learn stage) is where you have identified the lead or contact and are actively educating with the prospect over a mix of marketing and sales channels.
 A key metric is MQI – Marketing Qualified Interaction (sometimes referred to as a “Lead”).
+An MQI is not a qualified lead, but is interacting with your brand – “making an inquiry”.

 A Subscriber may opt in to receive information from you (as in blog posts) when they register for your blog or newsletter.
 They are not usually identified as a lead at this stage.
 For example, 5% of Subscribers may become qualified leads or MQLs.
 Percentages will vary.